paulxiep/portfolio/invoice_parse/docs/plan_ingestion.md

 # Ingestion Service

 ## Purpose
-Receive invoice documents from external channels (Telegram, email), authenticate the source, store the input file, create a job record, and enqueue for processing.
+Receive invoice documents from external channels (email, Telegram), authenticate the source, store the input file, create a job record, and enqueue for processing.

-**Rust (Axum)** — optimized for high-concurrency connection handling with minimal memory.
+**Rust (Axum + tokio)** — Axum serves a health endpoint; a background tokio task polls an IMAP mailbox for incoming invoices.

 ---